 Some major facts about the data base are summarized in Table 3.1.
 The national SILC data, collected under "LEBEN IN EUROPA", have been harmonized by the national statistical office to fulfil the comparability requirements of EU-SILC, elaborated and monitored at Eurostat.
-The German contribution to EUROMOD is entirely based on the User Data Base (UDB), provided by Eurostat, in which national data has been harmonized (EU-SILC_UDB_c10 ver 2010-1; after data manipulations, we labeled the input data base used for EUROMOD DE_2010_a3).
+The German contribution to EUROMOD is entirely based on the User Data Base (UDB), provided by Eurostat, in which national data has been harmonized (EU-SILC_UDB_c12 ver 2012-1; after data manipulations, we labeled the input data base used for EUROMOD DE_2012_a1).
 This was the only source of micro data that has been utilized for the development of the German contribution to EUROMOD.
 There was no possibility for the national developer team to get any access to the national German SILC data (before harmonization) at the German statistical office at all.

-The period of collection was April 2010 to November 2010.
-The reference period, over which households reported incomes and employment status, was the entire year 2009.
+The period of collection was April 2012 to November 2012.
+The reference period, over which households reported incomes and employment status, was the entire year 2011.
 For other information, such as social status, household composition, or living conditions, the reference period is the timing of the interview.
-The survey consists of stratified random samples, which have fully replaced the formerly collected quota samples by 2008.
+The survey consists of stratified random samples.
 The assessment unit is individuals aged 16 or older, living in private households in Germany.
 The target population of "LEBEN IN EUROPA" is the population living in private households in Germany, except for people in institutions, i.e. for example soldiers living in military caserns, or old people living in nursing homes.
 A household usually consists of individuals living together and sharing major expenses for daily living.
 Typically, sub-tenants, guests, au-pair people, and domestic staff do not belong to the household.
-As a result, the UDB data base consists of 27,906 individuals, living in 13,079 households.
-23,531 of these individuals are aged 16 or older.
+As a result, the UDB data base consists of 27,840 individuals, living in 13,145 households.
+23,587 of these individuals are aged 16 or older.